ianzhao05/textshot/README.md

 - (Optional) Create a virtual environment, for example with `python -m venv .venv`
 - Install the required packages with `pip install -r requirements.txt`
 - Install [Google's Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract), and ensure that `tesseract` can be reached from the command line by adding the directory to your system path.

+@rigred has added this to the AUR, so Arch Linux users can install the package `textshot-git` with their AUR helper.
+For example, `yay -S textshot-git`.